 - Curtis Roads

 "Although Brian's style of work overtly looks somewhat akin to the VJ improvisational style, on closer look (and hearing) it becomes obvious that it comes from the serious contemporary musical tradition.
-In the search for "new" audio-visual aesthetics, digital tools are giving the artist better access to real time with greater level of precision in audio visual composition.
+In the search for "new" audio-visual aesthetics, digital tools are giving the artist better access to real-time with a greater level of precision in audiovisual composition.
 Brian has brought his work into a rare state of excellence." - Steina & Woody Vasulka

-O’Reilly has performed with and worked on projects by Eliane Radigue, Luc Ferrari, Curtis Roads, Zbigniew Karkowski, Otomo Yoshihide, Matmos, Maryanne Amacher, Zeitkratzer, Dennis Wong, Christian Marclay, Toshimaru Nakamura, William Basinski, Yong Yandsen, Fe-Mail, Yasunao Tone, Lillevan, Darren Moore, George Chaua, Andreas Schlegel, Anla Courtis, Bani Haykal, Francisco López, The Observatory, Garth Knox, Steina and Woody Vasulka, amongst others.
+O’Reilly has performed with and worked on projects by Eliane Radigue, Luc Ferrari, Curtis Roads, Zbigniew Karkowski, Otomo Yoshihide, Matmos, Maryanne Amacher, Zeitkratzer, Dennis Wong, Christian Marclay, Toshimaru Nakamura, William Basinski, Yong Yandsen, Fe-Mail, Yasunao Tone, Siew-Wai Kok, Lillevan, Darren Moore, George Chua, Andreas Schlegel, Vladimir Todorovic, Anla Courtis, SAtheCollective, Bani Haykal, Francisco López, The Observatory, Garth Knox, Steina and Woody Vasulka, amongst others.